cscart/docs/user_guide/look_and_feel/templates/problem_template_editor.rst

   chmod -R 777 design

-The command sets the **777** permissions for the directory, its subdirectories and all the files under these directories.
+The command sets the **777** permissions for the *design* directory, its subdirectories, and all the files under these directories.

 .. note::

     The **777** permissions mean **read, write and execute** permissions for the **user**, **user group** and **others**. :doc:`Learn more about permissions in CS-Cart documentation <../../../install/useful_info/permissions>`.

 If you do not have terminal access to your server, change file access permissions using an FTP client.
-Most FTP clients have the **Change permissions** or **Change mode** functions, that you can use to set the permissions described above.
+Most FTP clients have the **Change permissions** or **Change mode** functions that you can use to set the permissions described above.
 For more detailed instructions on how to set file permissions refer to your FTP client documentation.

 .. note::